Supported care helps young adults to gain the necessary skills and experience they need to move into independent living.

 We don’t expect everyone’s lives to have been event-free.
 Where life has presented hurdles, we’re interested in open conversations about how you managed these and moved forward.
 After all, your experiences will inform a lot of how you support a young person.

 We will consider your full household during the process.
 Everyone will be impacted by a young person coming to live with you, and they will also be contributing with their own experiences.
-We will also make a number of background checks, you will be asked to give permission for us to do so.
+We will ask your consent to make a number of background checks.
 This will include police, social service and health checks, as well as personal references.

 Benefits of being a carer

-You will receive an allowance for each young person living with you.
+- an allowance for each young person living with you

 Our carers tell us there is so much more to the role in addition to this, and how rewarding it is to see young people flourishing with their support and able to move on to lead successful and fulfilling lives.
 You can read about one of our supported carer’s experiences and find out why they believe becoming a care is one of the best decisions they’ve ever made.